itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 Now, we can create a `util` directory inside `src` directory to include utility functions.
 We can create a file for validating environment variables.
 The name doesn't matter.
 Here we create a file called `validateEnv.ts`.

+## Code Organization

+We need to separate the app part that contains the end points and the server part that contains mongoose and actually start the server.
+We can create another file called  `app.ts` and move the endpoint data from the `server.ts` to it.

+>[!IMPORTANT]
+> This allows us to test the server (everything that is included in the express app) without connecting to the real production database.